 - There are no make-up tests, or quizzes, or assignments.
 Any medical emergencies and/or hospitalizations must be verified by a doctor's note and/or medical certificate submitted no later than 10 workdays from the day of the absence.
-The instructor reserves the right to verify this information, and all final decisions are at the instructor's discretion. - 4 absences 50% attendance, 5 absences 0% attendance, 6 absences 0% attendance and no extra credit, 7 absences F grade for the course. - \ In case of absence students are responsible for catching up with the class, completing homework and coming to the next class prepared.
+The instructor reserves the right to verify this information, and all final decisions are at the instructor's discretion. - Each day of class is essential to your mastery of the language. - The participation grade is critical because it cannot be made up. - There are no excused absences in this course for any reason. - 4 absences 75% attendance, 5 absences 50% attendance, 6 absences 25% attendance, 7% 0 attendance, 8% F grade for the course. - In case of absence students are responsible for catching up with the class, completing homework and coming to the next class prepared.
 Homework and assignment descriptions will be posted on MyCourses.
-To catch up with the missed material students are encouraged to use all the uploaded files on MyCourses, tutoring services, study groups and other resources. - \ If a student's health repeatedly prevents the student from completing graded activities (e.g., tests, quizzes etc.) and actively participating in class (which will inevitably significantly affect the grade), the student should consider taking time off to take care of their health and re-take the class when their health is strong enough not to disrupt their studying.
+To catch up with the missed material students are encouraged to use all the uploaded files on MyCourses, tutoring services, study groups and other resources. - If a student's health repeatedly prevents the student from completing graded activities (e.g., tests, quizzes etc.) and actively participating in class (which will inevitably significantly affect the grade), the student should consider taking time off to take care of their health and re-take the class when their health is strong enough not to disrupt their studying.
 Vacations, family gatherings, tickets booked in advance, dates immediately preceding/following holidays etc. are not legitimate excuses for a make-up test consideration.
-Absences for McGill Athletics events and religious holidays follow McGill University guidelines. - \ Because tardiness is disruptive, students are expected to arrive on time and not to leave before the end of the class session.
+Absences for McGill Athletics events and religious holidays follow McGill University guidelines. - Because tardiness is disruptive, students are expected to arrive on time and not to leave before the end of the class session.
 While occasional tardiness may sometimes be unavoidable, frequent or chronic tardiness will be counted as absence.
-Three late arrivals (15 min) will count as one absence.
+Three late arrivals (15 min) will count as one absence. - If you have to leave early, you have to notify your instructor in advance.
+Leaving the class early without notifying the instructor will count as an absence.